Quantum Advantage in Distributed Sensing with Noisy Quantum Networks: Quantum network simulation

 \subsection{Time-dependent quantum memory decoherence}

 Quantum memories inevitably undergo decoherence throughout the time after they are initialized.
-In quantum networks where communication takes longer time than local quantum information processing due to long distance between network nodes, the effect of memory idling decoherence can be even more significant.
-Therefore, besides imperfections in quantum operations such as gate and measurement, in this work we also implement time-dependent memory decoherence which is analytically modeled by continuous time Pauli channels~\cite{zang2024exact} which is naturally compatible with the BDS assumption, to reflect the noise effect of storing entangled states in quantum memories before final usage.
-Note that besides idling decoherence, quantum states, especially entangled states distributed over the network, are changed only when quantum protocols are operated, such as entanglement swapping and entanglement purification.
-Therefore, memory idling decoherence effect only needs to be added to the quantum state prior to the quantum protocols, according to the duration of idling which can be calculated as the difference between the current time and the last time point when the quantum state is updated.
-In this way, the quantum memory decoherence over time smoothly fits in the discrete event simulation framework.
+Therefore, besides quantum operation imperfections, we also implement time-dependent memory decoherence as analytically modeled by continuous time Pauli channels~\cite{zang2025entanglement} which is naturally compatible with the BDS assumption.

+Quantum states distributed over the network only change when quantum protocols are operated, such as entanglement swapping and entanglement purification.
+Therefore, memory idling decoherence effect only needs to be applied to the quantum state prior to the quantum protocols, according to the duration of idling which can be calculated as the difference between the current time and the last time point when the quantum state is updated.
+Then the quantum memory decoherence over time smoothly fits in the discrete event simulation framework.

 Due to the decoherence over time, one cannot use a certain quantum memory forever, and resetting is needed after a certain amount of time, which is the cutoff time for the storage of quantum states.
 In our simulation, we set the cutoff time to be proportional to quantum memory coherence time, while the coefficient is a tunable parameter.
 Specifically, for entangled states involving more than one quantum memories, the time for all involved memories to be reset is determined by the smallest reset time among the memories.